-- E firstname.lastname@example.org
+E firstname.lastname@example.org

-Pain or recurring injuries when walking, running or performing are always a serious problem, but can be disastrous if this affects your quality of life, health, or livelihood.
+> Pain or recurring injuries when walking, running or performing are always a serious problem, but can be disastrous if this affects your quality of life, health, or livelihood.

-Signs of bunions, clawing of the toes, joint pains in the foot, ankle, knee and hip, hard skin formation and recurring injuries could all be signs of problems because of imbalance, malalignment and pressures as our bodies change.
+> Signs of bunions, clawing of the toes, joint pains in the foot, ankle, knee and hip, hard skin formation and recurring injuries could all be signs of problems because of imbalance, malalignment and pressures as our bodies change.

-Our body is like the moving parts in the engine of a car.
+> Our body is like the moving parts in the engine of a car.
 Because we move, we change, and those changes, happening slowly and invisibly, can lead to pressure on certain parts of our feet, legs and back, causing inflammation, pain or recurring problems.
 A biomechanical assessment looks at the foot, ankle and legs from a mechanical point of view, exactly ike engineers would look at an engine to understand how, exactly, it works, so to understand why problems occur.
-From there it is possible to understand how to tune the engine to perfom at its best.
+From there it is possible to understand how to tune the engine to perform at its best.
 We have gait analysis equipment that we sometimes use to assist our specialist with complex conditions.

-Usually, a patient is recommended to have a biomechanical assessment by a medical or healthcare professional who suspects a problem may be due to small structural changes of the foot or leg over time.
+> Usually, a patient is recommended to have a biomechanical assessment by a medical or healthcare professional who suspects a problem may be due to small structural changes of the foot or leg over time.
 Sometimes, one of our podiatry team may have explained that a problem is related to the movement of the feet or legs, or perhaps a physiotherapist, orthopaedic surgeon or your GP.

-You do not have to be an elite athlete to see our biomechanics specialist, Daud; we are all changing over our lives and many of us will notice problems creeping in.
-It’s good to know that Daud through his own person journey been at the very top of sport, can help people of all ages and abilities.
+> You do not have to be an elite athlete to see our biomechanics specialist, Daud; we are all changing over our lives and many of us will notice problems creeping in.
+It’s good to know that Daud, through his own person journey, has been at the very top of sport, can help people of all ages and abilities.
 He works with children and adults with walking or running problems, and with a wide variety of disabilities and health problems.
 He also helps athletes from a wide variety of disciplines, and those from the world of dance and performance.

-When attending a biomechanical assessment, our checklist includes:
+> When attending a biomechanical assessment, our checklist includes: